-Away from the larger museums with their timeless – but more static – exhibits, these selected art spaces in Bali showcase the work of contemporary and new artists, presenting the most current snapshot of the island’s art landscape.
+Different to Bali’s classic and long-established museums, with their timeless but more static exhibits, these selected art spaces in Bali showcase the work of more contemporary and new artists, presenting the most current snapshot of the island’s artistic landscape.

 Established in 2015, Nyaman Gallery is located in the vibrant Seminyak area.
 Enclosed within a sophisticated monochromatic building with unique window-displayed contemporary art, Nyaman Gallery presents a tranquil oasis amidst the bustling neighbourhood with a warmly lit and well-decorated space.
 Derived from the Indonesian word ‘nyaman’, meaning comfortable or cosy, the word is reflected in the gallery’s philosophy in showcasing its contemporary art collection.